goranefbl/wpgens-wordpress-react-admin-panel/README.md

 ### Project Structure

-Project is located under the /backend folder.
-You probably wont be using PHP files from this repo, they are used to define menu item, enqueue scripts and define API routes which you will do inside your plugin.
-So, /backend folder structure is as follow:
+The project is located under the /backend folder.
+You probably won't be using PHP files from this repo.
+They are used to define the menu item, enqueue scripts, and define API routes that you will create inside your plugin.
+So, /backend folder structure is as follows:

 ```bash
 ├── src